eazzyLEE/nevis-books/README.md

               useClients → fetchClients → GET /api/clients
 ```

 `ClientsPage` mostly composes.
 Expansion is a `Set` of open ids (no global store).
-Default: Company open, everything under it closed — same as the first design frame.
+Default: Company open, everything under it closed- same as the first design frame.
 Collapsing a parent also clears its descendants so a re-expand doesn’t resurrect nested open state.

 ## Assumptions

 These are the calls the brief left open, and why I landed where I did.

 **Chart vs table numbers.** The chart stacks **acquisition channels**, summed by channel name across the tree.
 The table shows each node’s own `values`.
 In the sample data only Anna Blackwood has channels, so chart totals are smaller than company/branch totals.
-I think that’s the right read of “acquisition over time,” but it’s also the biggest place the brief’s data and the design totals can disagree — see Open questions.
+I think that’s the right read of “acquisition over time,” but it’s also the biggest place the brief’s data and the design totals can disagree (see Open questions).

 **Uneven tree.** Branch 2 and Branch 3 have no employees; only Anna has channels.
 Rows without children simply omit the expand control.